Loading...

 Reader's Theatre focuses on vocal expression, intonation, and interpretation of the text to bring characters and scenes to life rather than focusing on staging or memorising lines.

-Really well done, everyone.
+Really well done everyone.

 It was fantastic to be with you today and to explore this characterization of Hiccup in particular.

-I love those mind maps and really, really wonderful, and it was wonderful how you went for it with the Reader's Theatre.
+I love those mind maps and really, really wonderful and it was wonderful how you went for it with the Reader's Theatre.

-Loved that expression and intonation.
+Love that expression and intonation.

-I'll see you at the next lesson, bye for now.
+I'll see you at the next lesson.